Check this out:

 The Clackamas River is one of those rivers where it is possible to catch hatchery salmon and steelhead almost every month of the year.

-SPRING CHINOOK: Reports of spring Chinook in the Clackamas are limited and anglers shouldn’t expect to see these fish in greater numbers until mid to late May depending on water conditions.
-With Chinook passage over Willamette Falls increasing these fish will begin to move in as water in the Willamette slowly warms from the late winter cool down.
+SPRING CHINOOK: Reports of spring Chinook in the Clackamas are beginning to come in and creel surveys indicate bank anglers are having some success in the lower river downstream of Carver and anglers shouldn’t expect to see these fish in greater numbers until mid to late May depending on water conditions.
+Chinook passage over Willamette Falls rose sharply over the past two weeks indicating movement of fish into tributary rivers/streams

-Anglers should anticipate a change in how spring Chinook move through the lower Clackamas now that the acclimation ponds have been operating for over three years.
-The Clackamas has three acclimation ponds in the lower river designed to increase sport fishing harvest, and these management tools seem to be working.
+Anglers should anticipate a change in how spring Chinook move through the lower Clackamas now that the acclimation ponds have been operating for over four years.
+The Clackamas has two acclimation ponds in the lower river designed to increase sport fishing harvest, and these management tools are working.
 These sites are located along the Clackamas River and on Eagle Creek with the intention of slowing fish migration and holding the Chinook in the lower river longer.
-The returning Clackamas River fish can be identified by an adipose fin/left maxillary fin clip while the Eagle Creek returners can be identified by an adipose fin/right maxillary fin clip.
+The returning Clackamas River fish can be identified by an adipose fin/left maxillary fin clip while the Eagle Creek returns can be identified by an adipose fin/right maxillary fin clip.
 ODFW biologists welcome any reports of anglers catching these Chinook as they continue to evaluate the success of this program.

 |Winter steelhead on the Clackamas